NoumenaDigital/npl-integrations/README.md

 The npl-integrations repo contains a sample project that demonstrates how to integrate with the NPL engine using different programming languages and frameworks.
-It includes a Python client, a webapp, and a streamlit UI.
+It includes a Python listener service, a typescript React webapp, and a python Streamlit UI.

 The underlying NPL code is an extension of the IOU, which can be found in the [npl-starter](https://github.com/NoumenaDigital/npl-starter) repository.

 ## Building and running with docker locally

+The first deployment possibility consists of running the NPL code and all services locally.
+To run the Noumena Engine, the corresponding docker image is required, which is available under license.
+Please contact Noumena Digital for more information at [info@noumenadigital.com](mailto:info@noumenadigital.com)

+The npl-integrations project can be built and run locally using docker-compose.

 ### Pre-requisites